Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 Batch Shipyard supports encrypting credentials that are used by backend components within your pool deployment.
 In order to utilize this feature, you must have `openssl` installed.
 The `install.sh` script ensures that OpenSSL is installed.
-Encryption support is not available on Windows.
+The Docker CLI image also contains OpenSSL.
+Encryption support is disabled on Windows; if you need this feature, please use Linux or Mac.

 Note that all commandlines, environment variables and resource file URLs which are stored by the Azure Batch Service are encrypted by the service.